Back To Search Results

 • Microscopic polyangiitis

-Most eosinophilic lung diseases are distinguished from EGPA by lack of multisystem involvement except idiopathic hypereosinophilic syndrome, where peripheral eosinophilia is more than 1500/cubic mm is a chronic phenomenon lasting beyond 6 months.
+Most eosinophilic lung diseases are distinguished from EGPA by the absence of multisystem involvement, except for idiopathic hypereosinophilic syndrome.
+In idiopathic hypereosinophilic syndrome, peripheral eosinophilia exceeds 1500 cells/mm³ and persists for over 6 months.
 ANCA is completely absent in hypereosinophilic syndrome, and late-onset asthma is very uncommon.
-Recent molecular genetic testing has helped identify mutations specific to idiopathic hypereosinophilic syndromes, such as FIP1-like 1-platelet-derived growth factor receptor–alpha or T-cell antigen receptor rearrangements.
+Recent molecular genetic testing has identified specific mutations to idiopathic hypereosinophilic syndromes, such as FIP1-like 1–platelet-derived growth factor receptor-alpha (FIP1L1-PDGFRA) and T-cell antigen receptor rearrangements.
+Reactive hypereosinophilic syndrome (with non-clonal eosinophils) and neoplastic hypereosinophilic syndrome (with clonal eosinophils) are also considerations which must be ruled out.

-As far as differentiation from other small and medium vessel vasculitides is concerned, renal involvement is much more common in granulomatosis with polyangiitis (GPA), as is evidence of cavitary lung lesions or necrotizing upper airway lesions.
-Septal nasal perforation often reported in GPA does not occur in EGPA.
+For differentiation from other small- and medium vessel vasculitides, renal involvement is more common in GPA, which also often presents with cavitary lung lesions or necrotizing upper airway lesions.
+Septal nasal perforation, frequently seen in GPA, does not occur in EGPA.

 Prognosis

-The relapse rate is estimated at approximately 20% to 30% and is often minor with fever, joint pain, and constitutional symptoms.
+EGPA has a favorable prognosis following timely detection and treatment, with a 5-year survival rate of 90%.[60]
+The relapse rate is estimated at approximately 20% to 30%, often presenting with fever, joint pain, and constitutional symptoms.

 Certain risk factors for relapse include: